uberblah/software-quality/content/principles/separation-of-concerns.md

 ## What is it?

 Each component of your solution should solve a single logical sub-problem.
-A given sub-problem may also be divided, and sub-components created to allocate sub-problems.
+A given sub-problem may also be divided, and sub-components created to solve sub-problems.

 ## Why?